Israeli opposition leader tapped to form new goverment - WTMJ

 He acknowledged, however, that “a fifth consecutive election is still, unfortunately, a real possibility.”

-Rivlin met with the two main candidates for forming a government — opposition leader Yair Lapid and Naftali Bennett, a former Netanyahu ally — and asked parties to make their positions known by early afternoon.
+Lapid, who received the backing of some 56 lawmakers on Wednesday, already has offered a power-sharing deal to Naftali Bennett, leader of the right-wing Yamina party.
+Under the proposal, the two men would share the prime minister’s job in a rotation, with Bennett holding the post first.

-Lapid, who heads the centrist Yesh Atid party, received the backing of four smaller parties from across the political spectrum, while Bennett, head of the small nationalist and religious Yamina party, recommended himself to form the next government.
+Bennett, a former Netanyahu ally turned rival, controls just seven seats in parliament, but he has emerged as a kingmaker by carrying the votes Lapid would need to secure a parliamentary majority.

-Addressing reporters later, Bennett, a former Netanyahu ally, accused the prime minister of “slamming the door” in his face and vowed to seek the formation of a broad government spanning the poltical spectrum.
-He said everything must be done to avert another election.
+In a televised address, Bennett accused the prime minister of “slamming the door” in his face and vowed to seek the formation of a broad government spanning the political spectrum to avert another election.

 “This is the time to form a unity government,” he said.
 “The door is open to all parties.”